InTheCar/rPi-WLAN-access-point/README.md

 ## lesson learned
-- wpa_supplicant is needed only if the rPi is acting as a client
+- wpa_supplicant is needed only if the rPi is acting as a client.
+So I don't need it.
 - hostapd is used if the rPi is acting as an access point
+- If you make changes in the hostapd.conf use a systemctl stop start and not a reload.
+It's not the same.
+-

 ## HW/SW used